 You should first contact the opposing party to request a copy.
 If unsuccessful, you may file and serve a motion with the court that the other side is not complying with the rules regarding service and requesting an order for service.You may obtain copies of any filings from the Appeals Court Clerk’s Office but you will be charged for those copies (see the Appeals Court fee schedule).

 How should I prepare my brief and appendix?

-The official rules for filing briefs are contained in the Massachusetts Rules of Appellate Procedure, primarily in rules 1, 16, 19, and 20, and the Massachusetts Rules of Electronic Filing (if the documents are filed electronically).
-The Appeals Court has also created a Guide to Appellate Briefs which explains the rules, and handy checklists (paper brief and e-filed brief) which summarize the rules and help you make sure you did not forget anything.
-Neither the guide nor the checklist are a substitute for the official rules, and the rules control in the case of an ambiguity or conflict.
+The official rules for filing briefs and appendices are contained in the Massachusetts Rules of Appellate Procedure, primarily in rules 1, 16, 18, 19, and 20, and the Massachusetts Rules of Electronic Filing (if the documents are filed electronically).
+The Appeals Court has also created a Guide to Appellate Briefs which explains the rules and helps you make sure you did not forget anything.
+The guide is not a substitute for the official rules and the rules control in the case of any ambiguity or conflict.

 How do I request additional time?

 If for some reason you cannot meet the prescribed deadline in which to serve and file your brief and appendix, you may file a motion for extension of time with the Appeals Court.
 The motion must explain your reasons for the requested extension, provide a date certain by which the brief will be filed, and be accompanied by a certificate of service which lists the name of the document being served, the date of service, the manner of service (e.g., e-service, first class mail, in hand service), and the names and addresses of all parties being served.
 A copy of the motion must be served on all other parties to the appeal.